jenkinsci/datadog-plugin/README.md

 The plugin automatically registers a custom logger named "Datadog Plugin Logs" that writes the plugin's logs with level `INFO` or higher.
 The custom logger registration can be disabled by setting the `DD_JENKINS_PLUGIN_LOG_RECORDER_ENABLED` environment variable to `false`.
-If you with to see the plugin logs with maximum detail, manually change the level of the custom logger to `ALL`.
+If you want to see the plugin logs with maximum detail, manually change the level of the custom logger to `ALL`.

 ## Customization